zachHixson/web_painting/README.md

-# web_painting
+# Web Painting: Interactive Art Piece
-A web based application that will randomly assign a player an element (Clouds, Wind, Dirt, or Birds) when the page loads, and allow them to draw these elements on a shared canvas
+A web based application that will randomly assign a player an element (Clouds, Wind, Dirt, or Birds) when the page loads, and allow them to draw these elements on a shared canvas.
+The project was build over the course of a couple of days as an interactive art piece and therefore contains some rough edges.

 The elements interact with each other in the following ways: